Heeseung-Cho/XAI606-AvatarGAN/README.md

    Based on the paper XGAN: https://arxiv.org/abs/1711.05139

 ## Dataset
+  Cartoon dataset: we use the CartoonSet dataset from Google (https://google.github.io/cartoonset/), both the versions of 10000 and 100000 items.
+  You can download from shell file, run `download-cartoon.sh`.

   Faces dataset: we use the CelebA dataset (https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)

-  Cartoon dataset: we use the CartoonSet dataset from Google (https://google.github.io/cartoonset/), both the versions of 10000 and 100000 items.
-  You can also download from shell file, run `download-cartoon.sh`.
+  Also, you can use another face datasets such as

+  1) VggFace dataset (https://www.robots.ox.ac.uk/~vgg/data/vgg_face/) from the University of Oxford
+  2) FFHQ dataset (https://github.com/NVlabs/ffhq-dataset) from NVIDIA.

 ## Directory structure